 As John likes to say, Badlands?
 More like Radlands.
 Sometimes John likes a good dad joke or a corny pun, but we can’t hold that against him.
 The Badlands are home to tons of ancient fossils of camels, rhinos, saber-toothed cats, and marine reptiles, dating back 67-75 million years ago.
 The unique rock formations were formed from the different environments that occurred over time and you can clearly see the distinctive layers when you look at the the formations.

 The Badlands National Park webpage has a great description of the layers of the geological formations and when each layer was formed.
 It’s pretty amazing how each layer tells a story about what was going on millions of years ago!

 Unfortunately, we only had about half a day to spend in the park, so we didn’t get to do any hiking.
 It was also REALLY hot while we were there which might be the real reason why we didn’t do any hiking.
 But, the park offers several hiking trails ranging in length from .25 miles to 10 miles so you should be able to find one that suits your needs.

-We chose to take a drive on the Badlands Loop Road.
+We chose to take a drive on the Badlands Loop Road during our South Dakota road trip.
 This road provided scenic vistas and several areas to pull off and take photos.
 The landscape of the Badlands was truly unlike anything I had ever seen before.
 The geological formations were otherworldly and I can’t wait to get back there to do even more exploring.